raguila8/jekyll-tailwind-stimulus-starter/README.md

 ## Usage

 ### Development
-`foreman start`
+`rake serve`

-### Build for production
+### Build
-`yarn build`
+`rake build`

-When running  `foreman start` both the web and webpack instances will be started.

-Webpack has a development config file, `webpack.dev.js` that has a faster build process convenient for development whereas the production config file, `webpack.prod.js` optimizes for production by minimizing the assets and using cache busting.
+When running `rake serve` both the web and webpack instances will be started with foreman.
+Behind the scene foreman will running `bundle exec jekyll serve` and `cross-env NODE_ENV=development webpack --watch --config webpack.dev.js`.
+Webpack manages the assets for development with the `webpack.dev.js` config file which has a faster build process convenient for development.

+When running `rake build` webpack bundles our assets and jekyll builds the site for production.
+Webpack manages the assets for production with the `webpack.prod.js` config file which optimizes our build by using cache busting, minimizing the assets, and tree shaking unused styles with Tailwind's `purge` option.

+## Process

-When Webpack runs, it compiles all of the assets into the `/assets` directory and then generates and injects the appropriate `<link>` and `<script>` tags into it `_includes/packs.html`.
+When Webpack runs, it compiles all of the assets into the `/assets` directory and then generates and injects the appropriate `<link>` and `<script>` tags into the `_includes/packs.html` partial.